-The English language is said to have almost a quarter-million words; words for everything from aardvark to zygotes.
+The English language is said to have almost a quarter-million words; words for everything from aardvarks to zygotes.
 There are a lot of questions to ask about words: Do we really have all the words we need?
 How do we know what they mean?
-Why is English spelling so weird (or is it weird)?
-Why are some words considered "bad" and others "good"?
+Why is English spelling so weird (or is it wierd)?
+Why are some words considered BAD and others GOOD?
 Where do words come from, anyway?
 In this course we will study and attempt to answer these and other questions about the English language and its vocabulary.
 Topics covered include: morphology and phonetics (the internal structure of words); etymology (word history); Indo-European linguistics (how English is related to other languages); lexical semantics (how words mean); and social and cultural implications of our vocabulary and its use.
-In the process we can expect: (1) some vocabulary development, with particular attention to Greek and Latin roots in common use in English; (2) an increased sensitivity to words of all sorts and to their use and probable meanings; (3) an improved understanding of how words are used to name and describe various concepts and things – and how they can be misused as well; (4) a novel and interesting viewpoint on the position of our language and culture in world history and geography, as a result not of official political or institutional events, but of its continuing evolution.
-Assignments include readings, homework problems, three papers at monthly intervals, participation both in class and in a computer conference, and a term project.
-(Lawler)
+In the process we can expect: (1) some vocabulary development, with particular attention to Greek and Latin roots in common use in English; (2) an increased sensitivity to words of all sorts and to their uses and probable meanings; (3) an improved understanding of how words are used to name and describe various concepts and things and how they can be misused as well; (4) a novel and interesting viewpoint on the position of our language and culture in world history and geography, as a result not of official political or institutional events, but of its continuing evolution.
+Assignments include readings, homework problems, three papers at monthly intervals, participation both in class and in a computer conference, and a (take home) final exam.
+[Cost:2] (Lawler)

 210. Introduction to Linguistics.
 (3).
 (SS).

+A Collegiate Fellows course; see page 3 of this COURSE GUIDE for a complete list of Collegiate Fellows courses.
 Nothing is more distinctly human than our ability to talk, to use language.
 Because of that, we expect that the study of language can provide us insight into the things that combine to make "human nature."
 Since language is a product of what we call "mind," "culture," and "society," it provides us with concrete data through which we can study those very abstract things.
 This course is an introduction to the methods which linguists have developed in the process of analyzing and describing human languages.
 Our study will draw on examples from a large number of the languages of the world (including observations of the language habits of U of M students and faculty).
 We will look at the sounds of language, how they are produced, and how they are patterned into words.
 We will study the diverse ways in which individual languages approach the processes of word and sentence formation, while we try to decide if there are processes which are universal to all human languages.
 In spite of this, we will focus our attention on the methods of inquiry: How does a linguist decide what ought to be studied in a given language?
 How do we go about collecting data?
 When do we know we have enough?
 What techniques do we have for making sense of our data?
 What kinds of conclusions are we led to, what do we do if our methods lead us to different accounts of the same phenomenon?
 In other words, our focus will be on the processes of analysis and the methods of critical thinking as they apply to the study of language.
 Daily exercises will afford opportunities to collect data, define problems and propose tentative solutions.
 Class lecture/discussions and longer bi-weekly assignments will present methods of argumentation and develop problem solving skills.
 There will be a midterm and a final exam.
-(The only prerequisites are good will and enthusiasm.)
+(The only prerequisites are good will and enthusiasm).
 (Toon)

 211. Introduction to Language.
 (3).
 (SS).